 Considering the Agent

-You must know that your POA could be used in fraudulent negotiations, which you should avoid smartly.
+You must know that your POA could be used in fraudulent negotiations, which is known as power of attorney abuse.
 The State of California has provisions in place to prevent an Agent from transferring money from your bank account to theirs or having “you” sell your real estate to them.
-This website will explain some of those protective measures in more detail.
+This website will explain some of those protective measures in more detail in the article linked at the start of this paragraph.

 You might also just need a temporary POA Agent while on vacation or if you are recovering from an operation, or when you need to hire the services of a real estate firm.
 Provisions for the expiration of the document can be added at the time of signing.